n0l1n3ry/scripts/Python/Monthly Statistics CISCO ESA/README.md

 - Incoming Total safe recipients
 - Outgoing Total delivered recipients

-This script creates a new sheet for each month.
+This script is executed first day of month and creates a new sheet for each of this.